alexlundry/PPOL563/Week 8 - Geospatial/geospatial_demo.md

    scale_x_continuous(limits = c(left, right)) +
    scale_y_continuous(limits = c(bottom, top))

 # The DMA shape file is massive and takes some time to fully render; this mean I was having issues rendering this live in the notebook.
-Saving it to an object and then as a PDF got this all working much faster.
+Saving it to an object and then as a PNG got this all working much faster.
 ggsave("map_demo.png")
 ```